A Gleason Score of 7: Why is it So Important?

 Follow-up and Ongoing Management for Prostate Cancer

-If you were recently diagnosed with prostate cancer and would like to look at your treatment options, download our free guide.
-You can also schedule an appointment with one of our Colorado prostate cancer specialists.
-They will review your options for treatment so you and your loved ones can make the decision that’s best for you.
+If you were recently diagnosed with prostate cancer and would like to learn more about your treatment options, download our free guide.
+You can also schedule an appointment with one of our Colorado-based prostate cancer specialists.
+They can review your options and help you and your loved ones make informed decisions about your care.